-Finally the 30 minutes are up, I’m still running for 10 seconds (the time I stopped to take the photo), just to be honest to myself.
+Finally, my 30 minutes are up.
+I’m still running for 10 seconds (the time I stopped to take the photo), just to be honest to myself.
 I engage stagger mode, tip my head down and I have a stream of sweat (not droplets an actual stream) falling onto the dust.
-It takes me a good 5 minutes to walk this one off, luckily I’ve got a 15 minute walk home.
+It takes me a good 5 minutes to walk it off, luckily I’ve got a 15-minute walk home.

-Throughout the entire run I can feel my demons lurking in the dark places.
-Every time I confront them they scutter away but they are not gone, they are dogged, watching, waiting, biding their time constantly looking for a weakness.
+Throughout the entire run, I could feel my demons lurking in the dark places.
+Every time I confront them, they scuttered away but they are not gone.
+They are dogged, watching, waiting, biding their time constantly looking for a weakness.

-Needless to say, they could smell blood and they were ravenous (I haven’t been feeding them much lately), I could hear them circling, snarling.
+They could smell blood and they were ravenous.
+I haven’t been feeding them much lately and I could hear them circling, snarling.
 The heat, the hill, my back, my knee, the sweat I was feeling hunted all the way to the finish line.
 No out and out attacks, just the promise of one if I strayed off the path.
 Luckily I’ve got enough experience at this point to avoid the darkest paths through the woods.

-Stat wise, my first reaction was disappointment, the average pace although quicker by 40 seconds over last time I felt it should have been faster.
+Stat wise, my first reaction was of disappointment.
+The average pace although quicker by 40 seconds over the last time I felt it should have been faster.
 Luckily the 1km split times, revealed a better story on the flat I was achieving just over 7:30 min/km, which would equate to a sub 40m 5k if it could be sustained.

 “We will meet you where the lights are, The defenders, of the faith we are.
 Where the thunder turns around They’ll run so hard we’ll tear the ground away.”